 If you have a wood door on your home in Oldham, fitting you own cat flap should not be all that complicated.
 Under no circumstances should you try and install a cat flap in a reinforced PVC door or in a double glazed window panel.
 These situations require the skills and expertise of a competentor handyman, who will have the equipment and knowledge for this type of installation project.

-INSTALLING A CAT FLAP IN OLDHAM
+INSTALLING CAT FLAPS IN OLDHAM

 FINDING A CAT FLAP INSTALLER IN OLDHAM

 Whether you'd like your cat flap mounted on a door, window or wall, you'll find that there are several specialist cat flap fitters, handymen and even double glazing firms in the Oldham area who will be willing to help.
 There are a variety of ways to track down a decent cat flap installer, and few come close to the option of asking for recommendations from family and friends.
 If they've had comparable work accomplished by a local Oldham tradesman themselves, and been delighted with the result, you can reasonably expect that they will do a good quality job for you too.